 What to do with these manifests

-- Assign each package to a Product.
-This can be any Product, though for this purpose you may want to create a "dummy" product named "Transferred out", "Returned", or anything else that helps you keep these packages separate from active inventory.
+- This can be any Product, such as a "dummy" product named "Transferred out," "Returned," or anything else that helps you keep these Packages separate from your other inventory.

 How will this affect Metrc?

 You may be reluctant to "accept" inventory into Green Bits if you no longer have it in Metrc or in your physical possession.

 Fortunately, assigning a package to a Product in Green Bits does not affect or report to Metrc in any way.

 As long as Metrc correctly reflects which packages are/are not in your possession, there's no cause for concern from a compliance standpoint.

 As a general rule, Green Bits does not allow you to delete or remove historical inventory data that came from Metrc, for any reason.